Sinh Calculator

 And you can calculate inverse sinh as well!
 Just fill in the field sinh(x), and the value that appears as x is exactly the value of the inverse function.

 And this is not all!
-If you hit the advanced mode button beneath the calculator, you'll be able to see the values of several other hyperbolic functions, in particular of the derivative of sinh - it hides under the name of cosh ;)
+If you expand the 'Other hyperbolic functions' section of the calculator, you'll be able to see the values of several other hyperbolic functions, in particular of the derivative of sinh — it hides under the name of cosh ;)

 Similar Omni calculators